charmoniumQ/wf-reg-test/docs/icse_nier.md

 ## Proactive solutions

 - **Docker**: A Dockerfile is a set of UNIX commands and auxiliary commands that specify how to build a Docker image.
-  However, these instructions are UNIX commands, which can be non-deterministic themselves[^2], e.g. `pip install ...`.
+  However, these instructions are UNIX commands, which can be non-deterministic themselves[^2], e.g. `pip install`.
   Docker cannot mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
   Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012].
   This is empirically validated, as Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].